renehorstmann/Utilc/README.md

 * DynArray: creates a dynamic array of a given type
 * HashMap: creates a hashmap for a given key and value type
 * Iterator: interface for iterating over ranges or indices
+* Alloc: create space on the heap with error check

 ## StrViu